Digital Transformation and the Internet of Things Improving Services Across Several Industries

 Digital Transformation in Healthcare

 In a world of packed schedules, people have turned to technology to make healthcare more accessible.
-In Canada, telemedicine companies like Dialogue and Maven have set up shop to offer sought-after digital health solutions.
+In Canada, telemedicine companies like Dialogue and Maven offer sought-after digital health solutions.
 These services eliminate the need to go to a doctor’s office and risk exposure to others.

 Wearable technology such as smartwatches and fitness bands send personal health data to medical professionals in real-time to facilitate remote care delivery.
 This is especially important for COVID-19-vulnerable citizens or those who have difficulty traveling.